fastlane/docs/docs/generated/actions/notarize.md

-  `package` | Path to package to notarize, e.g. .app bundle or disk image | `use_notarytool` | Whether to `xcrun notarytool` or `xcrun altool` | [*](#parameters-legend-dynamic) `try_early_stapling` | Whether to try early stapling while the notarization request is in progress | `false` `bundle_id` | Bundle identifier to uniquely identify the package | `username` | Apple ID username | [*](#parameters-legend-dynamic) `asc_provider` | Provider short name for accounts associated with multiple providers |
+  `package` | Path to package to notarize, e.g. .app bundle or disk image | `use_notarytool` | Whether to `xcrun notarytool` or `xcrun altool` | [*](#parameters-legend-dynamic) `try_early_stapling` | Whether to try early stapling while the notarization request is in progress | `false` `skip_stapling` | Do not staple the notarization ticket to the artifact; useful for single file executables and ZIP archives | `false`
+  `bundle_id` | Bundle identifier to uniquely identify the package | `username` | Apple ID username | [*](#parameters-legend-dynamic) `asc_provider` | Provider short name for accounts associated with multiple providers |